 VIDEO How Are Cataracts Diagnosed?

 cataract exam may require a combination of tests to gauge not only if you have cataracts, but the severity of the cataracts.
 Doctors may use further testing beyond this to determine what type of cataract you have.
-Am I a Candidate For Surgery?
+Am I at risk for Cataracts?

 Most people develop cataracts simply as a result of aging, with the majority of cases occurring in people over the age of 55.
 Other risk factors include eye injury or disease, a family history of cataracts, smoking or use of certain medications.